VvSeanGTvV/V5-Classic/README.md

 All of the units/blocks doesnt have the abilities yet like: Javelin-Shield and Omega's Damage Resistance!
 Anyways bye!

+Some v5 Sounds are not imported yet to this mod!

 ---
 Check out the links: